samudra-perera/React-Portfolio-Site/portfolio-site/README.md

 3. (Sept 2022) - Ability to filter projects based on language used **(completed)**

-4. (Jan 2023) - New updated site needs to be further optimized for mobile screens
+4. (Jan 2023) - New updated site needs to be further optimized for mobile screens and the work experience component needs to reworked as well.

 5. (Jan 2023) - Create a more prompted feel for the project filtering system